mysociety/fixmystreet/docs/_includes/ww-admin-tasks-content.md

 These statistics can be downloaded as a CSV document, suitable for use in a spreadsheet program such as Excel or your own reporting tools.

+#### Understanding report statuses

+As mentioned above, you can view and filter statistics by report status.
+Report statuses may vary between different councils, depending on how your instance of WasteWorks is set up and integrated with your in-cab system.
+However, standard statuses can be defined as:

+- **Created**: When the report was created by the user on the website
+- **Confirmed**: When the user clicked the confirmation link in the email (will be the same as created if the user has made a report previously)
+- **Acknowledged**: When the first update was added to a report (this might be the same as fixed/closed if there's just one update that fixes/closes it)
+- **Fixed**: When the report was fixed (i.e. the missed collection was collected, or the requested containers were delivered etc)
+- **Closed**: When the report was closed (if the report wasn't fixed for some reason)

+If you have other statuses these have likely been set up specifically for your instance of WasteWorks.
+Please speak to your Administrator about what they mean.

+Ideally each report status should have a response template assgined to it to let the resident know what it means. <a href="https://www.societyworks.org/manuals/wasteworks/admin-tasks/#creating-and-editing-response-templates">See the Creating and editing response templates section</a>.

 #### Importing dashboard data automatically

 You may wish to automatically import data from the dashboard into your system on a regular basis.